 Electronic Resources Group, Metadata Services, Catalog Management, and public services staff from across the library system.

-Spring 2014 Public Service staff explore options in Summon 2.0
+- Spring 2014 Public Service staff explore options in Summon 2.0

-July 1 2014 Summon 2.0 live, linked from library home page
+- May 2014 Summon 2.0 (now Articles+) live, linked from library home page

-Fall 2015 Make unified discovery the default entry to Articles+
+- Fall 2015 Make unified discovery the default entry to Articles+